UCLA Bruins: Rugby

 UCLA has also been successful in rugby sevens.
 UCLA reached the quarterfinals of the 2012 Las Vegas Invitational college rugby sevens tournament.
 UCLA defeated Arizona State to finish third at the 2012 PAC 7s tournament.
 UCLA defeated Dartmouth to reach the semifinals of the 2013 Collegiate Rugby Championship at PPL Park in Philadelphia in a tournament broadcast live on NBC.
 UCLA again reached the semifinals of the 2014 Collegiate Rugby Championship, before losing, 17–20, to eventual champions Cal.
 UCLA won the 2014 West Coast 7s with a 14–12 upset victory over Cal in the final.
 In 2016 the Bruins fell to rivals Cal and then in 2018 to Lindenwood in the final of the Collegiate Rugby Championship (7s).

 Scott Stewart was replaced in 2020 by Dave Clancy.
 Clancy coached around the world with professional teams such as Munster Rugby, international teams such as Samoa, Cayman Islands and US Representative teams along with domestic experience building a club program with the Chicago Lions.
 Due to certain circumstances and the struggles of the pandemic, Dave left the program in 2021.

-After a rigorous search for a new head coach, Harry Bennett was announced as the new head coach of UCLA Rugby in 2022.
-Combining an impressive playing career, familiarity with the Los Angeles rugby community, and a strong coaching pedigree, Coach Bennett quickly became the clear choice among the scores of excellent applicants for the head coach position.
-Coach Bennett hails from Scone, New South Wales, Australia.
-He has played flyhalf or fullback for teams across the rugby landscape both internationally and in the US.
-Harry Bennett began his professional career with Super Rugby team, the NSW Waratahs, out of High-School.
-Most recently he ended his playing career with the New York Ironworkers in the MLR.
+In 2022, Harry Bennett was announced as the new head coach of the UCLA Rugby team.
+Originally from Scone, New South Wales, Australia, Bennett had previously played as a flyhalf and fullback for various international teams and teams in the United States.
+He began his professional career with the Super Rugby team, the NSW Waratahs, straight out of high school, and later concluded his playing career with the New York Ironworkers of the MLR.

 In 2019 UCLA rugby player, Benjamin Broselle was called up to the USA Eagles 7s team to play in the HSBC USA 7s tournament.
-In 2021, UCLA rugby produced another Eagle,Lucas Lacamp, who made his debut at the HSBC Dubai 7s while still a Junior at UCLA.
+In 2021, UCLA rugby produced another Eagle, Lucas Lacamp, who made his debut at the HSBC Dubai 7s while still a Junior at UCLA.
 Lacamp received honors as a Rudy Scholz Award Finalist and is likely to be a part of the squad that travels to compete at the 2024 Summer Olympics in Paris.

 Currently, the Bruins compete in all of the Major National Domestic competitions including the PAC Rugby Conference (XV's & 7's), CRAA D1A, USAR Collegiate National Championships, and the Collegiate Rugby 7s Championships (7's).